hexpm/hexpm/lib/hexpm_web/templates/blog/026-private-package-authorization-vulnerabilities.html.md

 compare against your own team.
 Email [security@hex.pm](mailto:security@hex.pm) from an admin account of the organization.

-We apologize to the organizations that trust hex.pm with their private packages.
+We take the trust organizations place in hex.pm seriously.
+When vulnerabilities are found, we will fix them quickly, investigate their impact, and be transparent about what we know and what we cannot establish.